jingelrpg/coc-vft/README.md

   during World War II, where she was the only survivor besides him after an attack on the group that Radek had not seen coming due to being drunk.
-* Loves Radek, but could never forgive him the loss of their group members, so they haven't seen or talked to each other for a long time.
+* Loves Radek, but could never forgive him the loss of their resistance group members, so they haven't seen or talked to each other for a long time.
 * Asked by Radek to join the investigation of Torpedownia, since he knows she is the only one